CitizenLabDotCo/documentation/docs/intro-documentation.md

 This documentation website follows the conventions laid out by the [divio documentation system](https://documentation.divio.com).

-The system identifies that there isn't one thing called documentation, but there are four.
+There isn't one thing called documentation, but there are four.
 This means that the documentation is structured around 4 different perspectives:

 ### Tutorials
-Learn something very concrete to get started
+Learn something very concrete and fast, to get you started

 ### Guides
 Learn something more advanced